 And there’s nothing sinister or shady about work spouse relationships; it’s not sexual and your work spouse doesn’t compete with your personal relationships, rather, they complement them.
 Your work wife or husband helps you be yourself, be happy and want to contribute, which is beneficial to achieving work/life balance.

 Put simply, it’s someone that helps you turn up and give your best because they see you, they support you and they have a good laugh when it all turns a little hectic.
+For more tips on looking after your mental health at work, visit our Heads Up website.

 Was this article useful?